No radiation reports after tunnel collapse at Hanford nuclear site

 Hanford became a focal point of US nuclear efforts beginning in 1943, when aspects of the Manhattan Project were moved there.
 Thousands of workers moved into the site where plutonium was produced for use in atomic bombs.
 Material from the Hanford Site was used in the bomb dropped on Nagasaki, Japan, during the final days of World War II.

-The site — about half the size of Rhode Island, in an area centered roughly 75 miles east of Yakima — continued to buzz during the Cold War, with more plutonium production, as well as the construction of several nuclear reactors.
+The site — about half the size of Rhode Island — continued to buzz during the Cold War, with more plutonium production, as well as the construction of several nuclear reactors.

 The last reactor shut down in 1987, shortly before the mammoth cleanup effort began.